Gain an ice climbing perspective on avalanche skills and safety training with our AST 1 course for ice climbers.

 Advanced Avalanche Training and Theory

 This course is the prerequisite for our Avalanche Skills Training 2 advanced course.
 If you are a backcountry skier/border, you can join us for this comprehensive 4-day program which includes one day of advanced theory and three days of backcountry touring.
-We offer this four-day program based out of Canmore once in January, once in February and over two consecutive weekends in March.
-We also offer this program in Roger’s Pass for those who are intermediate/advanced backcountry skiers/boarders.
+We offer this four-day program based out of Canmore, Roger’s Pass, and some lodge-based programs.

 Further reading and theory: We are now offering the AST 2 text for sale on our AST 1 programs.
 If you would like to have a reference manual that goes into more depth about the theory behind why avalanches occur, you can purchase the “Staying Alive In Avalanche Terrain” book by Bruce Tremper for an additional $30.
 Please let us know when you register if you would like this option as supplies are limited.